-NOTE: Fuel is the maintenance item most often overlooked by consumers.
-A lot of fuel systems problems are caused by bad gas or too much alcohol in it.
+- NOTE: Fuel is the maintenance item most often overlooked by consumers.
+A lot of fuel systems problems are caused by gas that is out of date or fuel with too much alcohol in it.
 When inspecting the fuel:

 - Look for water.

 - Look for dirt.

 - Look for discoloration.

 - Sniff carefully to see if it smells like varnish or kerosene.

 - Save the fuel to show to customer.

 - Look for oil in the fuel.

 - Test the fuel for alcohol content if there is a reason to suspect it.